open-constructs/projen-pipelines/README.md

 To install the package, add the package `projen-pipelines` to your projects devDeps in your projen configuration file.

 After installing the package, you can import and use the constructs to define your CDK Pipelines.

+You will also have to setup an IAM role that can be used by GitHub Actions.
+You can find a tutorial on how set this up here: [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)

 ### Usage